commercialhaskell/commercialhaskell/proposal/improved-hackage-security.md

 There are approximately three goals that various people are trying to achieve.
 These goals are interconnected, but decompose fairly nicely:

-1. More reliable hosting of our community infrastructure (in particular package tarballs and the package index)
+1. Higher availability and more reliable hosting of our community infrastructure (in particular package tarballs and the package index).
-2. Authors package signing, to provide security against a compomise of Hackage server or a MITM attack during the upload process
-3. Index signing, to provide a more secure mechanism for end users to retrieve packages and metadata from Hackage
+2. Certification of provenance, to guarantee that a package tarball really was created by a trusted party (this is what package signing by authors is about).
+3. Certification of freshness (this is what package index signing is about), to
+  1. guarantee that package updates really are the latest ones including fixes to all known vulnerabilities, or to detect when this is not the case;
+  2. make it possible to guarantee that package data and metadata served by untrusted mirrors is the same as that served by Hackage itself (modulo a small lag window).

 There's been quite a bit of confusion around (2) and (3).
-While solutions to these can overlap, the goals are quite different, and conflation of these two goals seems to have led to a lot of confusion in this discussion.
+While solutions to these can overlap, the goals are quite different, and conflation of these two goals seems to have led to a lot of miscommunications in this discussion.
 To try and make the distinction quite clear:

 * When authors sign packages, it is possible to verify the a single package was in fact signed off on by a specific person.
 This prevents an intermediate party from injecting a different package in its place.
 For example, if Edward Kmett signs lens-4.9, a user can verify that the lens he/she downloaded from Hackage was in fact signed by Edward, and was not a forgery uploaded by someone else.
-* With index signing, we are providing a secure means of transmitting metadata about all packages from the server (either Hackage, or a mirror of it) to an end user.
+* With index signing, a user can tell whether `cabal update` will pull the latest set of package metadata, whether from Hackage or a mirror.
+A user can also tell whether an attacker has attempted to roll back Hackage to a previous version.
+This is important because a MITM could in theory block a user from seeing the latest package metadata, which might include updates to known vulnerabilities that the attacker wants to avoid the user from installing.
+Further, index signing makes it possible to trust downloads from any mirror *as much as (but no more than)* downloads from Hackage, even when downloading package tarballs that were not signed by the author.
+However, it does not fully protect against a Hackage compromise.
+If Hackage is compromised, then an attacker could still inject malicious package tarballs if the original authors didn't sign all their uploads.

-To be clear, these two signing systems *compliment* each other instead of competing with each other.
-With only package signing, for example, a nefarious server could simply not provide a bugfixed version of lens, and continue to distribute an older version with a known vulnerability.
-With only index signing, for example, there is no protection against compromise in the package upload process to the Hackage server itself.
+To be clear, these two signing systems *complement* each other instead of competing with each other.
+For example, with only package signing, a nefarious server could simply not provide a bugfixed version of lens, and continue to distribute an older (signed) version with a known vulnerability.
+With only index signing, there is no protection against Hackage being compromised, or against a MITM attack on the package author while he/she is uploading a new package tarball to Hackage.

 ### Current shortcomings